haasn/libplacebo/README.md

 ### Tier 1 (rendering abstraction)

 - `ra.h`: Exports the RA API used by libplacebo internally.
+- `swapchain.h`: Exports an API for wrapping platform-specific swapchains and other display APIs.
+This is the API used to actually queue up rendered frames for presentation (e.g. to a window or display device).
 - `vulkan.h`: RA implementation based on Vulkan.

 As part of the public API, libplacebo exports the **RA** API ("Rendering